mtingers/simple-coinbase-bot/README.md

 A simple Coinbase Pro buy/sell bot.

 The primary purpose of this bot is to buy/sell incrementally as the price goes up and down.
-It does not do anything fancy:
+It does not do anything too fancy:
 1. Buy if there are no outstanding sell orders less than the current target sell price.
 2. Target sell price is determined from `sell_at_percent` config option and current fees (e.g. `current_price * (sell_at_percent+(fees*2)) + current_price)` ).